- pause slideshow

 In 1944, Richard Felix was part of a team of pharmacists tasked with producing penicillin.
 In May 2018, Felix donated some original penicillin samples from this work to the RPS museum and below, he recalls some of the challenges of antibiotic production and formulation during the Second World War.

-On 10 April 2018, James Alexander Smith FRPharmS, aged 97 years, of Crawley, West Sussex.
-Mr Smith registered with the Society in 1942 and was conferred Fellowship in 1992.
+On 25 August 2018, Adrian Thomas FRPharmS, aged 77 years, of Comberton, Cambridgeshire.
+Dr Thomas registered with the Society in 1964 and was conferred Fellowship in 2010.

 I first knew of Graham as the former Scottish government chief pharmaceutical officer and then as the chair of Post Qualification Education Board (PQEB) for Scotland.
 By this time, Graham’s long experience and wisdom in pharmacy and in the development of pharmaceutical care was already widely known and respected, both in the UK and indeed internationally.
 Graham was a natural leader and one of the pioneers in pharmacy, and such an important cornerstone in the development of clinical ...